Jump to: Staff, Full-Time Faculty, NEH Postdoctoral Associates, Part-Time Faculty

 Jonathan Greenberg, professor and chair, received his PhD in English and American Literature from Princeton University and his BA from Harvard University.
 His research interests include: Modernism; 20th Century British/Anglophone; Comedy and Satire; Darwin and Literature; and Literary Theory.
 He teaches courses including: Modern British Fiction, James Joyce, The Comic and Satiric Tradition, Pursuits of English, World Literature, English Literature II (1660 to present), and The Art of Poetry.
 He is the author of Modernism, Satire, and the Novel published by Cambridge University Press (2011) and The Cambridge Introduction to Satire (2019), and the editor (with Nathan Waddell) of Brave New World: Contexts and Legacies (Palgrave, 2016).
 His most recent book, Mobituaries, co-written with Mo Rocca of CBS Sunday Morning, was published by Simon and Schuster in 2019.

-Kim Harrison is the program assistant for the Department of English.
+Kim Harrison is the Department Administrator for the Department of English.

 Fawzia Afzal-Khan, professor, received a PhD in English Literature from Tufts University.
 Her research interests include: Third World Postcolonial Literature and Theory, Feminist Theory, Transnational Feminisms, and Cultural and Performance Studies.
 She teaches courses including: Feminist Theory, Images of Muslim Women, Transnational Feminisms, Women Prose Writers, and World Literature.
 She is recognized as a University Distinguished Scholar, received a National Endowment for the Humanities grant for The Nightingales of Pakistan (2011), and was awarded a Fulbright fellowship to Pakistan for AY 2015-16.
 She is author of five books, her latest a memoir entitled Lahore With Love; Growing Up With Girlfriends Pakistani-Style (2010).